-In NCS, each radiation event turns multiple low energy laser photons into a single high energy final photon such that angular momentum transfer relation cannot be addressed if one only considers SAM.
-Unfortunately, the standard QED treatment of the radiation based on NCS theory mostly investigates the spin as the only internal degree of freedom affecting the process \cite{gonoskov2022charged,fedotov2022advances}.
-Thus, the theory fails to grasp the angular momentum conservation property of radiation events when the system respects rotational invariance which could be the case in CP laser fields.
-Moreover, as the radiation under rotational symmetry could be realized in upcoming intense laser-based experiments \cite{abramowicz2021conceptual,salgado2021single,meuren2020seminal}, the vortex nature of the radiation calls for detailed investigations in the understanding of strong-field QED processes involving $\gamma$ photons.
+During the NCS process, each radiation event turns multiple low energy laser photons into a single high energy final photon such that the angular momentum transfer relation cannot be addressed if one only considers SAM.
+Unfortunately, the standard QED treatment of the radiation mostly investigates SAM as the only internal degree of freedom affecting the process \cite{gonoskov2022charged,fedotov2022advances}.
+Thus, the theory fails to grasp the angular momentum conservation property of radiation events when the system respects rotational invariance, which could be the case in circularly polarized (CP) laser fields.
+Moreover, as the radiation under rotational symmetry could be realized in upcoming intense laser-based experiments \cite{abramowicz2021conceptual,salgado2021single,meuren2020seminal}, the vortex nature of strong-field QED processes calls for detailed investigations.